What is International Trade?

-Differences in technology are most commonly observed in superior production processes seen in differing countries.
-For example, consider Japan in the 1970s – a country that is not overly resource-rich, yet enjoys a comparative advantage in automobile manufacturing.
+Differences in technology are most commonly observed in superior production processes seen in different countries.
+For example, consider Japan in the 1970s – a country that is not overly resource-rich yet enjoys a comparative advantage in automobile manufacturing.
 The Japanese are able to produce more output with a given input than any other country, and it comes down to superior Japanese technology.

 Examples of International Trade Policies

-Most economists favor free trade agreements because of the popularization of gains from trade and comparative advantage.
-It is because economists believe that government intervention will reduce the efficiency of the markets.
-However, it is a commonplace for politicians to introduce protectionist policies to protect domestic producers from foreign producers.
+Most economists favor free trade agreements because of the potential for gains from trade and comparative advantage.
+This is because these economists believe that government intervention will reduce the efficiency of the markets.
+Yet, many governments introduce protectionist policies to protect domestic producers from foreign producers.
 There are two major protectionist policies:

 A tariff is an excise that is paid on the sale of imported goods.
-Tariffs are put in place to discourage imports and to product domestic producers rather than to be a source of government revenue.
+Tariffs are put in place to discourage imports and protect domestic producers and are a source of government revenue.

-A tariff raises the price received by domestic producers, as well as the price paid by domestic consumers.
-Tariffs generate deadweight losses because they increase inefficiencies, as some mutually beneficial trades go unexploited, and some of the economy’s resources are wasted on inefficient production.
+A tariff raises the price received by domestic producers and the price paid by domestic consumers.
+Tariffs generate deadweight losses because they increase inefficiencies, as some mutually beneficial trades go unexecuted, and an economy’s resources are wasted on inefficient production.

 2. Import quotas

 An import quota refers to a legal limit on the quantity of a good that can be imported within a country.
-Generally, import quotas are administered through the offering of licenses.
-An import quota leads to a similar outcome to a tariff; however, the tax revenue now would be considered quota rent.
-Quota rent is the license holder’s revenue.
+Generally, import quotas are administered through licensing agreements.
+An import quota leads to a similar result as a tariff; however, instead of generating tax revenue, the fees are paid to the license holder as quota rent.

 Arguments for a Protectionist Trade Policy